astrob3rry/bigdata-project/milestones.md

 Open data often comes with little or no metadata, which makes it difficult to search for and find relevant datasets for a given information need.
 Therefore, the main goal for our project is to figure out a reliable and accurate way to provide informative summaries on spatial data for open datasets.

-## Data Sets
+## Datasets

 We have a sample size of 150, and all the datasets are selected from [NYC Open Data](https://opendata.cityofnewyork.us) with tabular structure and spatial data attributes.

+Check [datasets.md](https://github.com/astrob3rry/spatial-data-profiling/blob/main/datasets.md) in the same repository for more details.

 ## Proposed Method/Approach